 Now let’s say the landlord gets in touch a week later.

 You agree, she deposits the money into her account, and the rent expense has finally been paid.
-To close out the accrued expense on your books, you’d make the following journal entry:
+At the end of the accounting period, you close out the accrued expense on your books with the following journal entry: